European Atmospheric Research Lidar Cooperation of Science and Technology

 01

-Atmospheric aerosols are small particles suspended in the air, with a brief atmospheric lifetime, ranging from a few days to a few weeks.
+Atmospheric aerosols are small particles suspended in the air.
+Most of them have a short lifetime, typically lasting from a few days to a few weeks—especially near the Earth’s surface.

 02